Vermont

 The Foliage Question

 Peak foliage in Vermont runs roughly early to mid-October, depending on the year and the elevation.
 Higher elevations go first.
 The Northeast Kingdom (the three counties in the northeast corner) often peaks a week before the southern valleys.
+Route 100 drops you through the heart of foliage country as it runs the length of the state.

 Where to Stay